vanessacerrone/PhysicsLaboratory/Gamma/README.md

 * Measurement of environmental radioactivity by using organic and inorganic materials;
 * Indoor radon concentration measurement.

-The completed report can be found [here](https://github.com/vanessacerrone/Physics_laboratory/blob/main/Gamma/Gamma_report_group12.pdf)
+The complete report can be found [here](https://github.com/vanessacerrone/Physics_laboratory/blob/main/Gamma/Gamma_report_group12.pdf).